Hear what we hope you’ll get out of this course!

 So excellent. would take this again.

 Lisa and I are about to offer an eight-week publishing intensive, Jan 9-Feb 27, 2024; 8 Tuesdays, 6:00pm-8:30pm PT, via Zoom.
-This will be a hands-on, in-depth, how-to, and let’s-do-it-together kind of course that aims to have all participants leave with their strategic, pitch, and marketing plans in place, and maybe even some completed materials in hand.
 Some of our industry friends will also be joining us to give you the benefit of their professional experience.

 Seats will be limited, but if you let us know that you’re holding these dates, you’ll get onto our first-come-first-served waiting list with no obligation to you.
 Then, expect to receive a detailed course syllabus and registration information in early November.